bagnaram/terraform-k8s-cluster/README.md

 Deployment of Kubernetes on AWS, etc via Terraform

 The goal of this page is to have a functional testbed kubernetes cluster that leverages Terraform.
+Some of the

 ## Prerequisites

+* Access to cloud (ex.
+AWS)
 * Linux Machine:
-  * `python`
-  * `boto`
+  * `python` & `boto` for AWS
   * `terraform` https://www.terraform.io/

+### AWS Considerations

+IAM roles needed for the AWS cloud provider are listed in the out-of-tree repository https://github.com/kubernetes/cloud-provider-aws These roles are included in the terraform template.

 ## Install Terraform
 Terraform provides a layered infrastructure template that can be used to deploy to different providers.
 This example will deploy a template to Amazon.

 Download the terraform binary from Hashicorp.

 ## Prepare infrastructure